 A small hallway, with a loo off, led into the large, rectangular bed-sitting room.
 The white décor and the tiled floor emphasised the pristine character of my surroundings, while the antique writing bureau and the oil paintings on the walls added a pleasing sense of continuity with the past.
 Space was ample, and there was no danger I might bump into either the sofa or the dining table.
 My clothes could be stowed in the walk-in wardrobe (wherein was a safe).
 Beyond the French window was my own little garden, with a table and chairs and a pair of sun-loungers.
 The housekeeping department kindly made the bed pleasantly soft for my ailing back.
 Within the tiled bathroom were two wash basins, a bath and a separate shower.
 All-in-all, this was a comfortable billet.

 The public sitting rooms were comfortable, too.
-I certainly enjoyed my afternoons with pots of tea in the one reserved for tobacco addicts – particularly as there were neither smokers nor smoke in evidence.
+I certainly enjoyed my afternoons with pots of tea in their amiably cluttered surroundings.
 On the first such occasion another reason for the happy atmosphere at La Ferme d’Augustin occurred to me: the abundance of cockerels.
 (They were inanimate, of course.)
 I counted twelve representations of these proud creatures.
 I thought that the owner must be a fellow Jesus College, Cambridge, man – for the cock is our college emblem.
 But no, I was told it was simply a reminder of the hotel’s beginnings as a farm.

-Those origins can be seen also in the restaurant – called La Table d’Augustin – where Chef Nicolas Sintes send from his kitchen healthy portions of good, straightforward, market-driven food based upon top quality ingredients.
-Here I ran into the excellent Marco, last met at La Bastide de St Tropez.
-He ensured that I was made comfortable at the table in an armchair with cushions.
+Those origins can be seen also in the restaurant – called La Table d’Augustin – where Chef Nicolas Sintes sends from his kitchen healthy portions of good, straightforward, market-driven food based on top quality ingredients.
+This is a jolly (and jolly popular) place.
+For dinner I sat at a table with a yellow tablecloth on the terrace overlooking the garden, and here I quaffed a bottle of the rosé wine made by the establishment.
 This I liked, as I also liked the lovely white crockery (food always looks best on white plates), good Bormioli glassware and friendly waiters in white shirts.
-As I arrived, fresh fishes were brought for my inspection.
-Tempting though they were, my carnivore instincts won the day.
+A basketful of fresh fish was brought for my inspection, from which I selected a fine sea bass.

 979 route de Tahiti, St Tropez, 83350 Ramatuelle, France.